miriam-mr90/huckleberry/README.md

 # Welcome to my Huckleberry project

-My personal playground for building small features, exploring ideas, and having fun along the way ✨
+HucklePlay is my personal playground for building small features, exploring ideas, and having fun along the way ✨ A space for testing and experimentation — no big frameworks, no deadlines, just curiosity.

+This is a simple React application built with TypeScript, Tailwind, CSS, Jest, and Prettier.
+Navigate to the Star Wars Encyclopedia to see a list of characters.

 ## Project info